Allied Health Guides

 Does seasonality impact pay for Respiratory Therapists?

-Seasonality does not affect the wages of RTs.
-Patients suffer year-round from chronic lung and heart issues, so there is no fluctuation in pay rates throughout the year.
-The anomaly was during the height of COVID-19 when the demand for respiratory therapists was slingshotted beyond what hospitals had required in the past.
-With the high demands on RTs, some experienced burnout and left the profession.
-This resulted in an unbalanced supply and demand ratio, which led hospitals to scramble by increasing wages, hiring travel RTs, and offer high sign-on bonuses to entice employment.
+Seasonality can impact the wages of RTs, due to more overtime and bonuses being offered to work extra during the busy season.
+Patients suffer year-round from chronic lung and heart issues, but the increase in flu, RSV, and other viruses during the fall and winter can put extra demand on hospitals.
+The anomaly was during the height of COVID-19, when the demand for respiratory therapists was slingshotted beyond what hospitals had required in the past.
+During this time, some respiratory therapists experienced burnout and left the profession.
+This contributed to an unbalanced supply and demand ratio, which led hospitals to scramble by increasing wages, hiring travel RTs, and offering high sign-on bonuses to entice employment.

 What is the job outlook like for Respiratory Therapists?

-According to the American Association for Respiratory Care, the RT job market is booming, enough that hospitals are having trouble fully staffing their departments.
-There has never been a better time to become an RT or discover new opportunities for RTs.
-The U.S. Bureau of Labor Statistics predicts RT roles will increase by 14% in the next ten years, which is much faster than average.
+According to the American Association for Respiratory Care, the RT job market is booming.
+There has never been a better time to become an RT or find new opportunities for RTs.
+The U.S. Bureau of Labor Statistics predicts RT roles will increase by 13% through 2032, which is much faster than average.
 As the aging population grows, so do respiratory issues.
-There will be no shortage of RT jobs in the future.
+There will be no shortage of RT jobs in the future, and that includes travel respiratory therapist positions

 Find a Respiratory Therapist job with Trusted Health

-RTs who are looking to experience a new opportunity are encouraged to check out Trusted Health’s allied health positions.
+RTs who are looking to experience a new opportunity are encouraged to check out Trusted Health’s travel respiratory jobs across the country.
 With the experience and knowledge you have come to expect from Trusted, finding the best travel RT position is a breeze.
 At Trusted, we are committed to streamlining the process and will assist you every step of the way.
+Sign up to start your adventure today!

 Thank you for subscribing!